 A diabetes risk assessment tool can be helpful in a lot of ways.
 Some of them are listed below for you-

-2. Efficient Data Collection and Storage
+2. Secure Data Collection

 A well-built diabetes risk assessment will provide accurate results and appropriate guidelines to the users.
 This will help keep the customers satisfied.
 Moreover, by eliminating unnecessary doctor visits and tests, these assessment tools don’t just make the process easier for healthcare providers, but also lift a lot of burden from the customers’ shoulders.

 An online risk assessment form is a great way to increase your company’s conversion rate.
-By offering reliable services online, you can increase the chances of building trust and hence attract relevant customers to your health centers.
+By offering reliable services online, you can increase the chances of building trust and hence attract relevant customers to your health centres.
 Moreover, by offering some value to the users, you can also ask for their contact information in return for future purposes.